zzzprojects/learn-orm/tutorials/net-5/ignore-properties.md

 ## Ignore All Default-value Properties

-To prevent serialization of default values in value type properties, set the `DefaultIgnoreCondition` property to `WhenWritingDefault` as shown below.
+To prevent serialization of default values in value type properties, set the `DefaultIgnoreCondition` property to `WhenWritingDefault`, as shown below.

 ```csharp